GabrieleRigano99/bagASM/README.md

 ![bagASM_logo.png](bagASM_logo.png)

-bagASM turns raw sequencing reads into a clean genome.
-Feed it Illumina short reads, PacBio or ONT long reads, or both together, and it hands back a decontaminated, polished nuclear assembly — plus the mitochondrial genome, extracted separately and ready on its own.
+bagASM is a user friendly pipeline accepting Illumina short reads, PacBio or ONT long reads, or both together, and it hands back a (mitochondrial/plastidial) decontaminated, polished nuclear and mitochondrial genome, extracted separately and ready on its own.

-It's built on Nextflow, so it scales from a laptop to a cluster without you touching a line of code, and every run picks its own path automatically based on whatever reads you point it at.

 For the full technical picture — every branch of the pipeline broken down by sequencing platform, the output folder layout, and a running log of